1997 Moscow City Duma election

 The 1997 Moscow City Duma election was held December 14 of that year to the Moscow City Duma, the city's unicameral parliament (city council).
+The inaugural election for municipal councils in Moscow's raions was held on the same day.

 Participating in the election were 28 associations and four electoral blocs.

 Background

 In 1995, the deputies refused to schedule new elections and instead extended their term for a further two years.
 This provoked a two-year court case that ended in the summer of 1997 with a ruling that the Duma had acted illegally in extending its powers.

 Campaign

 The "Nikolai Gonchar" bloc was the only bloc that adopted a platform critical of the way Mayor Yury Luzhkov ran the city.
 Among posters were "In this city, there should be a separation of powers, but the present Moscow City Duma is nothing but a pie with no filling".
 The bloc, which was set up by the "Our City" movement, the Moscow Association of Councils of Territorial and Social Self-Government, and the Moscow branch of the Democratic Party of Russia, included 33 candidates.
-The "My Moscow" bloc campaign stressed that "Muscovites support the Mayor's actions" and focused on solving the city's ecological and transportation problems.
+The "My Moscow" bloc (CPRF, APR, ROS, Spiritual Heritage and People's Alliance) campaign stressed that "Muscovites support the Mayor's actions" and focused on solving the city's ecological and transportation problems.

+Some days before the voting the city hall-owned newspaper Tverskaya 13 published a list of 35 candidates that were endorsed by the mayor.
+They won in all but 9 districts.
+The "Luzhkov list" had a partial overlap with a joint "democratic majority" list backed by NDR, DVR and Yabloko parties.

+A total of 357 candidates ran in the election, of them 225 unaffiliated, 28 members of the outgoing City Duma and 59 women.